-

 Snow Centre for Immune Health, co-director | Director of Research, the Royal Melbourne Hospital

-From 2012 to 2020, Jo was head of The Department of Immunology and Allergy at the Royal Melbourne Hospital.
+From 2012 to 2020, Prof Douglass was head of The Department of Immunology and Allergy at the Royal Melbourne Hospital.
 She is an active clinician with clinical practice and teaching in asthma, especially severe asthma, allergic diseases, and Immune Deficiencies.
 She is an active researcher with current funded projects in severe asthma, especially Thunderstorm asthma and practice in the genomics of immune deficiencies alongside collaborators at WEHI.
 She is widely published, with over 100 original publications.

-Jo is the former President of the Australasian Society of Clinical Immunology and Allergy.
+Prof Douglass is the former President of the Australasian Society of Clinical Immunology and Allergy.

 Dr Vanessa Bryant

-Snow Centre for Immune Health, co-deputy director | Laboratory head, WEHI | Senior Clinical Scientist, the Royal Melbourne Hospital
+Snow Centre for Immune Health, Deputy Scientific Director | Laboratory head, WEHI | Senior Clinical Scientist, the Royal Melbourne Hospital

 Dr Charlotte Slade

-Snow Centre for Immune Health, co-deputy director | Director of clinical immunology, the Royal Melbourne Hospital | Laboratory head, WEHI
+Snow Centre for Immune Health, co-deputy director | Clinical immunologist, the Royal Melbourne Hospital | Laboratory head, WEHI

 Dr Charlotte Slade is clinician scientist who has discovered new genetic disorders and delivered precision care for patients living with rare immune disorders.

-Charlotte brings a unique strength and diversity to the team, as both the Clinical immunologist, the Royal Melbourne Hospital and a Laboratory Head at WEHI.
+Dr Slade brings a unique strength and diversity to the team, as both the Clinical immunologist, the Royal Melbourne Hospital and a Laboratory Head at WEHI.
 In these combined roles, she is uniquely placed to dedicate her career to defining sources of immune dysfunction and designing personalised therapies.

 Professor Daniel Gray

-Joint Head of the Immunology Division and Laboratory Head, WEHI
+Snow Centre for Immune Health Program Lead | Joint Head of the Immunology Division and Laboratory Head, WEHI

 Professor Daniel Gray’s team employs new genetic, single-cell, and imaging-based technologies to address how the immune system makes decisions in the context of autoimmune disease, infection, and cancer.